dawnshue/thearchive/README.md

 ###Projects:
 (in order of completion)

+**ML-set:** a set structure and test files for ML done for Programming Languages.

 **NYU-PT:** a compilation of solutions I wrote for some of the NYU Programming Team problems.

 **Metanoia:** a blog application written for Open Source Tools as my final project.
 Website accessible at: http://vds229-OST.appspot.com